Manideep9550/Bharat-Intern-ML-House_Price_Prediction/README.md

 # House-price-prediction
 -------------------------------
-"Machine Learning model to predict house prices using python , scikit-learn , tensorflow ."
+Machine Learning model to predict house prices using python , scikit-learn , tensorflow.

 Summary of Code for House Price Prediction
 ------------------------------------------